+Western Maryland College is just 31 miles from Baltimore, Md. and 56 miles from Washington, D.C. antique shops, picturesque farmlands, and miles of gently rolling hills.
 The college is within walking distance of churches, department stores, drug stores, supermarkets, banks, a theatre, bowling lanes, restaurants, specialty shops, and a community library.

-The Honor System and the Student Honor Board

-Students at Western Maryland subscribe to an Honor Code governed by an Honor Board on which both students and faculty serve.
+The Honor System and the Student Honor Board Students at Western Maryland subscribe to an Honor Code governed by an Honor Board on which both students and faculty serve.
 This code incorporates standards of conduct related specifically to course work, as distinguished from social regulations for the community at large.
-The purpose is to maintain the integrity of the learning environment through self-monitoring procedures.
+The purpose is to maintain the integrity of the learning environment through selfmonitoring procedures.
 All students are required to accept the academic honor system and to assist in making it viable.
 The Honor Board, consisting of six students and an equal number of faculty, investigates all alleged infractions of the Honor Code and, as necessary, holds hearings and prescribes penalties.
 The college is proud of the tradition of honest and vigorous intellectual inquiry that its students, faculty, and alumni have espoused.

-Co-Curricular Activities

-Western Maryland College students participate in seventy different organizations on campus.
-Most are active in one or more of these academic, governmental, honor, religious, service, and social organizations.
+Co-Curricular Activities Western Maryland College students participate in numerous activities on campus.
+Most are active in one or more academic, governmental, honor, religious, service, and social organizations.
 In addition, various opportunities exist to participate in musical organizations, dramatic productions, literary publications, varsity athletics, and intramural sports.
 Honor Societies.
 One local and eleven national or international honor societies are active on campus.
 Two are oriented toward leadership and service: Omicron Delta Kappa, a national society recognizing leadership qualities; and the Trumpeters, a local society honoring senior students dedicated to service.

-National or international honor societies recognizing achievement in specialized fields are Beta Beta (Biology), Kappa Mu Epsilon (Mathematics), Lambda lota Tau (Literature), Omicron Delta Epsilon (Economics), Phi Alpha Theta (History), Phi Sigma Tau (Philosophy), Pi Gamma Mu (Social Sciences), and Psi Chi (Psychology).
-The honorary chemical society, Phi Lambda Upsilon, shares a joint relationship with the Johns Hopkins University.

-The United Chapters of Phi Beta Kappa, the national honor fraternity for the liberal arts, established the Delta of Maryland Chapter at Western Maryland in 1980.
+National or international honor societies recognizing achievement in specialized fields are Beta Beta Beta (Biology), Kappa Mu Epsilon (Mathematics), Lambda Iota Tau (Literature), Omicron Delta Epsilon (Economics), Phi Alpha Theta (History), Phi Sigma Tau (Philosophy), Pi Gamma Mu (Social Sciences), and Psi Chi (Psychology).
+The honorary chemical society, Phi Lambda (Ipsilon, shares a joint relationship with the Johns Hopkins (Iniversity.
+The United Chapters of Phi Beta Kappa, the national honor society for the liberal arts, established the Delta of Maryland Chapter at Western Maryland in 1980.